Energy Sector PhD Thesis Award

 The RSC Energy Sector Executive Committee decides the prize winner based on a recommendation by the PhD Award Sub-Committee and the decision cannot be challenged.

 The purpose of the award is to spotlight UK PhD research in the energy sector.
 A PhD Award Sub-Committee, formed from RSC Energy Sector Executive Committee and co-opted experts, will assess the application and recommend the winner to the Executive Committee for approval.
 The sub-committee may seek the advice of other professionals (academics, industrialists, RSC advisors/subject champions) to assess the merits of an application.

-The PhD Award Sub-Committee will base their assessment on the criteria below from information provided in the candidate’s Executive Summary and supporting evidence from the PhD thesis itself.
+The PhD Award Sub-Committee will base their assessment on the criteria below from information provided in the candidate’s Executive Summary.

 The judging criteria will be based on the following: